xuqinghua-China/network_traffic_detection/README.md

   - Load the raw bytes datasets with associated classification types
   - Some of the raw bytes are very large in size, therefore we have discarded those rows which size is higher than 50, 000.
-  - Split all the byes to each each word and count the unique words and their frequency
+  - Split all the byes to each word and count the unique words and their frequency
   - There are 65786 unique words in the datasets
-  - As our plan is to apply word embedding before the LSTM model, the 65786 vocab size is very big.
+  - As We plan is to apply word embedding before the LSTM model, the 65786 vocab size is very big.
 Therefore we decided to keep only the top most used 10,000 vocab.
   - Before training the word2vec model, we first preprocess the data so that only selected vocab will be keeped and other vocab(bytes) are replaced with ‘unknown’ word.
   - Most of the rows have length around 1000 while some are 50,000.
 Therefore for these experiments we keep only 1200 length as inputs to model for each row.
 The rows less than 1200 added ‘0’ as padding and those which are larger trim to size of 1200.
-  - Then convert all rows text data into list of lists.
+  - Then convert all rows text data into a list of lists.
   - Define the word2vec model parameters for training.
 The parameters used for processing are as follows
     - min_count=1,
     - window=3,